 Using Forced Perspective is entirely optional and up to the filmmaker.
 Forced Perspective is applied to a specific frame using the Camera Event Editor.
 If no Forced Perspective is authored on a cut no forced perspective is applied.

-Why can I only use Forced Perspective on a Cut?
+Can I use Forced Perspective only on a Cut?

 Can I use Forced Perspective with a Dissolve?